minershive/hiveon-kb/guides/ip.md

 ## Static IP
 This is very simple.

-All network configs are here linked here:
+All network configs are linked here:

 /hive-config/network/20-ethernet.network